Exploring the Bitfinity Blockchain: A Comprehensive Testnet Tutorial

 How to Mint Bitfinity Testnet Tokens?

-Bitfinity offers a straightforward and efficient faucet service, free from unnecessary sign-ups and verifications, which supports the Bitfinity testnet and is an excellent resource for anyone looking to obtain BFT testnet tokens easily.
+Bitfinity offers a straightforward and efficient faucet service, free from unnecessary sign-ups and verifications, which supports the Bitfinity testnet and is an excellent resource for anyone looking to obtain BTF testnet tokens easily.

-To secure testnet BFT and other custom tokens, you can follow these steps:
+To secure testnet BTF and other custom tokens, you can follow these steps:

 Step 1: Visit the Bitfinity Testnet Faucet.
 On the faucet page, you will see two "Mint test tokens" buttons, each with a distinct function: